• Art magazine

 The jewelry trends of recent years show that individuality and sustainability are becoming increasingly important.
 Here are further trends at a glance:

-• Asymmetrical designs - perfect symmetry is a passé.
-Jewelry with deliberately irregular shapes and organic lines are particularly in demand.
+• Asymmetrical designs – perfect symmetry is outdated.
+Jewelry with deliberately irregular shapes and organic lines is particularly in demand.

-• Mix & Match - Jewelry is no longer divided into gold or silver.
-Combining different metals creates exciting contrasts.
+• Mix & Match – Jewelry is no longer strictly divided into gold or silver.
+Combining different metals creates captivating contrasts.

 • Unisex jewelry -the classic gender difference in jewelry design is increasingly blurring.
 Many modern pieces are designed.